 Evening: 2 PM – 4 PM

-It often closes on Mondays and Fridays afternoon.
+It often closes on Mondays and Friday afternoons.

 Ticket price: VND 25,000/person

-The museum exhibits some pieces of furniture, clothes, shoes, etc that the president used in the past.
-You also see many pictures and historical documents describing the lifestyle and local activities of Ho Chi Minh when he was alive.
-Sometimes, Vietnamese students are frequently taken to this place to learn and study about president Ho Chi Minh.
-It is close to the mausoleum and Ho Chi Minh's stilt house so they are usually included in one tour.
-You can pay another VND 40,000/person to visit the stilt house, behind the mausoleum.
+The museum exhibits some furniture, clothes, shoes, etc that the president used in the past.
+You also see many pictures and historical documents describing Ho Chi Minh’s lifestyle and local activities when he was alive.
+Vietnamese students frequently come here to learn and study about President Ho Chi Minh.
+It is close to the mausoleum and Ho Chi Minh’s stilt house, so they are usually included in one tour.
+You can pay another VND 40,000/person to visit the stilt house behind the mausoleum.

 The Museum of Ho Chi Minh (Ho Chi Minh City)